badly-drawn-wizards/vangogh_oc_fix/README.md

 - You can either:
   - Run it in the current boot with `sudo modprobe vangogh_oc_fix cpu_default_soft_max_freq=<freq in Mhz>`.
   - Run it every boot with `sudo make install-conf MODULE_FREQ=<freq in Mhz>`. you will need to run `sudo modprobe vangogh_oc_fix` to run for the current boot.

+# How to add support specific kernels

+This project depends on unstable internel APIs of the amdgpu driver.
+In version `0.0.1` I created c header files to mirror the header files in the kernel, but this not a great idea.
+In this version I copy the header files for a specific kernel version and store them for each version in source control.

+Right now I have only added suport for `6.1.21-valve1`.
+If you want support for, as of writing, stable release `5.*.*`, then use version `0.0.1`.

+To add support for a kernel version, find the the linux-nepture source for your release channel and version on the [SteamDeck archlinux-mirror](https://steamdeck-packages.steamos.cloud/archlinux-mirror/sources/) and extract it to `./linux-header-extract/linux-pkg`.
+Then run `make linux-pkg-prepare` followed by `make extract-headers`.
+You can then use it for yourself or submit a PR so others won't need this process.